Jump to Recipe Print Recipe

 • These cookies are not only pretty, but they are really easy to make!

-• My recipe works with both natural or no-stir types of peanut butter.
+• My recipe works with both natural and non-stir types of peanut butter.

 • This gluten free peanut butter blossoms recipe is made without shortening.